How to Make Looking After Grandchildren Easier

 You want to have the option of doing any activity the little ones would like, not just to do the necessities.
 If they want to play, be carried, go to the park, etc you don’t want to have to worry about being physically capable.

-Given the rising cost of childcare many of you will be helping out a day or two a week to keep costs down for your loved ones.
+SunLife research shows over half of UK grandparents provide childcare during the working week, saving families a combined £96bn a year.
+Given the rising cost of childcare, many of you will be helping out a day or two a week to keep costs down for your loved ones.
 Many of the grandparents I treat in this situation are terrified of letting their offspring down.
 They know that if they can’t look after the grandkids because of not feeling physically confident enough, that it will result in higher nursery fees.

 It doesn’t have to be like that.
 Strength training can prepare your body for all these demands.
 But you need to go into it with a plan.
-To read more about understanding goal setting and planning, click here to see my previous post.
+To read more about understanding goal setting and planning, read my post on setting your strength training goals.
 You’ll need to think about the following steps…

 Lifting Grandchild Above Head